ymunemasa/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-0.md

 **The learning objectives of this tutorial series include:**

-- Install an Operating System (Linux) on the R-Pi (Tutorial 1)
-- Setup HDP Sandbox on your local machine (Tutorial 1)
-- Understand the R-Pi’s Place in the IoT Spectrum (Tutorial 1)
+- Deploy IoT Weather Station and Connected Data Architecture
+- Become familiar with Raspberry Pi IoT Projects
-- Understand Barometric Pressure/Temperature/Altitude Sensor’s Functionality (Tutorial 1)
+- Understand Barometric Pressure/Temperature/Altitude Sensor’s Functionality
-- Configure R-Pi to communicate with Sensor via I2C (Tutorial 2)
-- Implement a Python Script to Show Sensor Readings (Tutorial 2)
+- Implement a Python Script to Control Sense HAT to Generate Weather Data
-- Create HBase Table to hold Sensor Readings (Tutorial 3)
+- Create HBase Table to hold Sensor Readings
-- Build a MiNiFi flow in NiFi using ExecuteProcess Processor and Remote Process Group to Ingest Raw Sensor Data from Python and Transport it to a Remote NiFi (Tutorial 3)
+- Build a MiNiFi flow to Transport the Sensor Data from Raspberry Pi to Remote NiFi located on HDF running on your computer
-- Build a Remote NiFi flow that geographically enriches the sensor dataset, converts the data format to JSON and stores the data into HBase (Tutorial 3)
+- Build a NiFi flow on HDF Sandbox that preprocesses the data and geographically enriches the sensor dataset, and stores the data into HBase on HDP Sandbox
-- Perform Aggregate Functions for Temperature, Pressure & Altitude with Phoenix (Tutorial 5)
-- Visualize the Analyzed Data with Apache Zeppelin (Tutorial 5)
+- Visualize the Sensor Data with Apache Zeppelin Phoenix Interpreter

 ## Prerequisites